AnshuOishik/STC/README.txt

 # Clone all repository from github
 git clone --recurse-submodules https://github.com/KirillKryukov/naf.git

-# Please change ennaf.c, unnaf.c, Makefile in ennaf and unnaf, add cpuUsage.c (Given in the folder naf_modified)
+# Please change ennaf.c, unnaf.c, Makefile in ennaf and unnaf, add cpuUsage.c (Given in the folder naf_with_mem_cpu)

 # To install the required software, if not installed.
 Use the following command:
 sudo apt install git gcc make diffutils perl